techidaily/site-facebook-record-videos/source/_posts/updated-2024-approved-building-a-broad-spectrum-audience-with-multichannel-strategy.md

 ![Stream to mutil-platforms at the same time step-2-15](https://images.wondershare.com/filmora/article-images/step-2-15.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## About Restream.io

 [Restream.io](https://restream.io/) allows streaming over 30 plus platforms with easy processing and intuitive interface.
 The best thing to know about this platform is that it never creates watermarks or pre-roll ads and there is no specific limit or restriction for stream duration.
 It not even forces users on specific bitrate limits.
 In simple words, here users can work with freedom and enjoy streaming with best results.